doniyor2109/redux-lightweight/README.md

 ## Motivation

 Redux is great library which solves data management.
 However it introduces some boilerplate.
-In order to add one business logic, developer must create 3 different things (action type, action, reducer) and they do one thing together.
+In order to add one business logic, developer must create 3 different things (action type, action creator, reducer) and they do one thing together.
 That is why I have decide to create utility that allows declare them in one place.
 One business logic should be declared in one place.

 This library is inspired by [redux-actions](https://github.com/redux-utilities/redux-actions) and [mobx](https://mobx.js.org/)